Having Your Drains Relined To Fix Your Leaks

 Once the experts have diagnosed the extent of the damage, they’ll determine the best course of action – either to reline or replace the drain.

-Drain relining entails repositioning the pipes and inserting protective layers on the inside sections of the drains.
+Drain relining involves repositioning the pipes and inserting protective layers on the inside sections of the drains.
 It starts with inspecting the damaged sections and forming a reinforced coat inside the pipe to protect it from further damage.

 The Procedure of Drain Relining

-Inspecting the Pipe
+Inspecting the Drain Pipe

 The pipe is then inspected to establish whether it is ready for relining or not.
 Once more, a camera could be sent down the drain to ensure that all the debris and intrusions have been removed before relining is done.